 A city bathed in the padel

-There are in the province of Madrid no less than 94 clubs affiliated to the Madrid padel federation for 897 terrains.
-And that's without counting the innumerable events related to the padel in the region: Stage of the World Padel Tour and Master WPT, Youth Championship of Spain.
+There are no less than 94 clubs in the province of Madrid affiliated to the Madrid federation of padel for 897 sites.
+And that's without counting the countless events linked to padel in the region: Etape du world padel tour and Master WPT, Spanish Youth Championship.

-Most padel clubs are located in the metropolitan area of Madrid, where indoor structures have multiplied in recent years and can play all year round.
-To illustrate this, we went to visit one of the big clubs of Madrid: Padel New Mega Indoor.
+Most clubs padel are located in the agglomeration of Madrid, where indoor structures have multiplied in recent years and allow you to play in all weather all year round.
+To illustrate this, we went to visit one of the big clubs in Madrid: Padel New Mega Indoor.

 Padel New Mega Indoor: 8000 players

-This club is located in the city of Arganda Del Rey, a town of 55000 inhabitants, 20 kilometers southeast of Madrid.
-Padel New Mega Indoor is a complex exclusively dedicated to the padel composed of 15 covered grounds, including a central ground and all the necessary space to host major competitions.
+This club is located in the town of Arganda Del Rey, a town of 55000 inhabitants, 20 kilometers south-east of Madrid.
+Padel New Méga Indoor is a complex exclusively dedicated to padel composed of 15 covered courts, including a central field and all the space necessary to host major competitions.

 This structure, of more than 6000 square meters, also includes a gym, a pro shop and a friendly bar.
 The club was taken over in August 2015 by Susana Zeledia (manager), Javier Sanchez and Emilio Parillo (Co technical directors).

-This dynamic trio explains us that "8000 people have already played padel in the club, and 4000 play there regularly ".
-The club is provided by Javier and Emilio very good players of first category Madrid.
+This dynamic trio explains us that “8000 people have already played padel in the club, and 4000 play there regularly ".
+The club is run by Javier and Emilio, very good first-class Madrid players.

-Among the practitioners, there are 25% of children and 20% of women.
-It should be noted that from 18h all fields are occupied by practitioners or classes.
-Javier adds that " this attendance is the same for 6 other clubs in the city "(Structures composed of at least 7 terrains).
-Many tournaments are organized every week and weekend for the club's practitioners.
-This club is also very popular with some professional players who regularly come to train (Sanyo Gutierrez, Maxi Sanchez, Juani Mieres, Willy Lahoz ....).
+Among the practitioners, there are 25% children and 20% women.
+It should be noted that from 18 p.m., all grounds are occupied by practitioners or classes.
+Javier adds that “ this attendance is the same for the 6 other clubs in the city »(Structures made up of at least 7 sites).
+Many tournaments are organized every week and weekend for club members.
+This club is also very popular with certain professional players who regularly come to train (Sanyo Gutierrez, Maxi Sanchez, Juani Mieres, Willy Lahoz….).